{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 The Basics of Portability and Conversion

-Are you a product manager for an insurance carrier concerned premium dollars are falling through the cracks instead of staying on the books with your company?
+Are you a product manager for an insurance carrier concerned that premium dollars are falling through the cracks instead of staying on the books with your company?
 Are you worried your systems are not up to the task of coordinating all the moving parts involved when insureds are eligible to continue their group coverage post-employment?
 Are you staying compliant in the ever-changing regulatory environment of the insurance industry that seems too complex and taxing?
 If you have ever had these thoughts or asked yourself these questions, then understanding the basics of the portability and conversion business is a must for you and your organization.

 Sometimes it is more efficient to outsource than swim with the rest

-• Requirement to meet time sensitive deadlines at nearly every step in the process
+• Requirement to meet time-sensitive deadlines at nearly every step in the process

-• Adhering with all state and federal regulations, as well as service level agreements
+• Adhering with all state and federal regulations as well as service level agreements

 • Need for flexible billing and administrative systems